 - Piggy-back loans

-You can finance your down payment with a second mortgage that closes along with the first.
-Usually the first mortgage covers 80% of the cost of the home and the "piggyback" funds 10%.
-Rather than the traditional 20 percent down payment, the buyer just has to cover the remaining 10 percent.
+You can fund your down payment through a second mortgage that closes with the first.
+Often the first mortgage covers 80% of the cost of the home and the "piggyback" funds 10%.
+The homebuyer covers the remaining 10%, rather than come up with the usual 20% down payment.

 - Carry-Back loans

-With a carry-back mortgage, the you borrow a portion of the seller's home equity..
-The buyer finances most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Usually you'll pay a somewhat higher rate with the loan financed by the seller.
+With a carry-back mortgage, the you borrow part of the seller's home equity..
+The buyer finances the highest percentage of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Usually you'll pay a somewhat higher interest rate with the loan from the seller.